-It will provide information about Welsh speaker’s use of the Welsh language.
+Provides information about Welsh speaker’s use of the Welsh language for 2013 to 2015.

 Respondents to the National Survey for Wales were asked to identify all members in their household who could speak Welsh.
 A self-completion Welsh language use questionnaire was subsequently left for each Welsh speaker between April 2013 and March 2015 to complete and return by post.

 This survey enables comparisons to be made with the previous Welsh Language Use Surveys of 2004-06.

 'Welsh language use in Wales, 2013-15' includes the full survey results for 2013-15 and updates the interim report 'National Survey for Wales, 2013-14: Welsh Language Use Survey' published on 29 January 2015.

 - Both the number and percentage of fluent Welsh speakers are fairly similar to those in the Welsh Language Use Surveys of 2004-06 although 130,700 more people now say that they speak Welsh but not fluently.

 - Almost half of all Welsh speakers consider themselves fluent Welsh speakers and 21% are able to speak a fair amount of Welsh.
 In 2004-06, 58% of Welsh speakers stated that they were fluent, and 21% stated that they spoke a fair amount of Welsh.